 Phase I Trial of Interleukin-12 Plasmid Electroporation in Patients With Metastatic Melanoma

 A Phase I open label dose escalation trial of plasmid interleukin-12 (IL-12) electroporation was carried out to assess safety and explore anti-tumor activity in 24 patients with metastatic melanoma.
 Patients were treated at seven dose levels, with minimal systemic toxicity.
 Transient pain (Grades 1 and 2) associated with the electroporation procedure was the most frequently reported adverse event.
 Post-treatment biopsies showed plasmid increases in IL-12 protein levels as well as marked tumor necrosis and lymphocytic infiltrate.
-Two (10%) of 19 patients with nonelectroporated distant lesions that did not receive other systemic therapy had a complete response to therapy, including metastatic disease, whereas eight additional patients (42%) showed disease stabilization.
+Two (10%) of 19 patients with nonelectroporated distant lesions that did not receive other systemic therapy had a complete response, including metastatic disease, whereas eight additional patients (42%) showed disease stabilization or partial response.

 Open-label, Phase II, Multicenter Study of Enhancing Pembrolizumab Responses in Melanoma through Intratumoral pIL-12 Electroporation